First Time User? Sign Up Now

 The induction and consolidation therapies currently employed result in molecular remission, as measured by RT-PCR for PML-RARA, in most APL patients, with 1% or fewer showing molecular evidence of disease at the end of consolidation therapy.[20,42] While two negative RT-PCR assays after completion of therapy are associated with long-term remission, conversion from negative to positive RT-PCR is highly predictive of subsequent hematologic relapse.

-Patients with persistent or relapsing disease on the basis of PML-RARA RT-PCR measurement may benefit from intervention with relapse therapies [67,68] (refer to the Recurrent Acute Promyelocytic Leukemia (APL) subsection of the Recurrent Childhood Acute Myeloid Leukemia and Other Myeloid Malignancies section of this summary for more information).
+Patients with persistent or relapsing disease on the basis of PML-RARA RT-PCR measurement may benefit from intervention with relapse therapies [67,68] (refer to the Treatment of Recurrent Acute Promyelocytic Leukemia [APL] subsection of the Recurrent or Refractory Childhood Acute Myeloid Leukemia and Other Myeloid Malignancies section of this summary for more information).

 Molecular Variants of APL Other Than PML-RARA and Therapeutic Impact